invisibleXML/ixml/misc/pragmas.md

 ## Open issues

-* In the fixed-form variant, drop *pmark* entirely?
-The current text leaves it in, on the theory that if it is retained, then it is possible in principle to adopt the fixed-form variant in the ixml spec and then use pragmas to specify the behavior of the variable-form variant.

-  *Keep it.*

 * Ideally we would prefer to allow annotations on rules to precede the mark on the left-hand side; an earlier version of the bracket-QName proposal did allow them there, rather than after the mark.
 The